 Renee joined the LACHC team in the fall of 2014 and shares more than 20-years’ experience in fundraising, communications and public relations.
 She is responsible for fundraising activities and events targeting individuals and corporate sponsors.
-Renee also handles all LACHCowned media, publications and press inquiries.
-Renee will complete a Master’s in Public Relations from California Baptist University in December 2016 and holds a B.A in Broadcast Journalism from Howard University in Washington D.C.
-She is a wife, mother and active member in the Los Angeles Chapter of Jack and Jill of America, Inc. She is also a member of Holman United Methodist Church in Los Angeles.
+Renee also handles all LACHC owned media, publications and press inquiries.
+Renee will complete a Master’s in Public Relations from California Baptist University soon and holds a B.A in Broadcast Journalism from Howard University in Washington D.C.
+She is a wife, mother and active President of the Los Angeles Chapter of Jack and Jill of America, Inc. She is also a member of Holman United Methodist Church in Los Angeles.
 She considers her work in fundraising and public relations a critical ministry supporting God’s work.

-LACHC expands behavioral health integration again through significant partnerships.
-We collaborate with Exodus Recovery to start up two integrated medical-mental health teams operating at three sites as well as on the streets, thanks to funding from the Mental Health Service Act’s “Innovation” program.
+LACHC expands behavioral health integration again.
+We collaborate with Exodus Recovery to start up two integrated medical-mental health teams operating at three sites as well as on the streets.
 An alliance with mental health organization Telecare Inc. leads to the opening of two LACHC sites serving individuals with severe mental illness, including state parolees.

 With increasing demand for care at Joshua House Clinic – and the facility bursting at the seams – LACHC moves its administrative offices off site.
 This allows for the creation of six new medical exam rooms, three new mental health and social work rooms, one additional dental operatory and an insurance enrollment office.